aDDM-Toolbox/ADDM.cpp/README.md

 * `{0}` - Range to test for additive fixation factor (k).
 The default aDDM model assumes no additive scalar for fixations.
 * `"thread"` - indicates whether to use the standard or multithreaded implementation.
 Must be selected between `"basic"` and `"thread"`.

 When building the tutorial with `make run`, an executable will be created at `bin/tutorial`.
 Running this executable should print the model parameters for each subject.
-At first, it may seem like most subjecs report similar parameters.
+At first, it may seem like most subjects report similar parameters.
 This is to be expected given the small parameter space the grid search is testing; however, there should be a slight variance among parameters for some subjects.
 The expected output is described below:

 ```
 0: d: 0.001 sigma: 0.0925 theta: 0.1